321999/FULL-STACK-project-in-python/r.md

 how to return the data from backend

 there are two types of view one is class based and another one function based view

 frontend file that is html file should be inside the templates
 - check the spelling of templates and put all ur frontend file insde this

 js file should be  writtain with the html file

+    to send the data from backend to template we use context